EazzieApps/radio/README.md

 📱 Mobile-First Design Optimized for smartphones with a clean, responsive layout.

-📁 Project Structure
+# 📁 Project Structure
-Code

 ├── index.html       # Main HTML layout

 ├── style.css        # Tailored styles and animations

 ├── script.js        # Interactivity, metadata fetch, and effects

-├── assets/          # Icons, images, and optional media 🚀 Getting Started
+├── assets/          # Icons, images, and optional media

+# 🚀 Getting Started
 To run locally:
 Clone the repo:

-bash
 git clone https://github.com/yourusername/thatpart-radio-app.git

 cd thatpart-radio-app

 Open index.html in your browser.

-To deploy:
+# To deploy:

 Use platforms like Netlify, Replit, or GitHub Pages.

-🧠 Mission
+# 🧠 Mission
 ThatPart Radio is more than music — it’s a movement.
 We amplify local voices, promote tech literacy, and build digital confidence through accessible media.
 This app reflects our commitment to:

 Empowerment through education